 About 55% of observations relate to workers of European ethnicity, 17% Asian, 15% Māori and 9% Pacific Peoples.
 The share of non-Europeans is relatively high for two reasons.
 First, the IDI personal details table uses an 'ever recorded' definition of ethnicity.
 This means that a person is assigned to the Māori ethnicity group, for example, if they identify as Māori in any contributing data source (birth registrations, Ministry of Education, Ministry of Health, ACC etc.) at any time.
 This inflates the share of those with multiple ethnicities compared with using a single source, such as the Census.
 However, it is the only source of ethnicity data in the IDI that covers the entire population of interest.
 Moreover, in order to assign each individual to only one ethnicity to facilitate regression analysis, we use a prioritised ethnicity definition (consistent with Stats NZ's pre-2006 approach).
-An individual who identifies as Māori and any other ethnicity other than Māori is recorded as Pasifika; and so forth, with the order of prioritisation being: Māori, Pacific Peoples, Asian, MELAA6, Other, European.
+An individual who identifies as Māori and any other ethnicity is recorded as Māori; an individual who identifies as Pasifika and any other ethnicity other than Māori is recorded as Pasifika; and so forth, with the order of prioritisation being: Māori, Pacific Peoples, Asian, MELAA6, Other, European.
 That is, someone is recorded as European only if they are never recorded as having any other ethnicity.
 Over 60% of the individual-month observations relate to people who were born in NZ.